codio/site/source/docs/teacher/courses/ocr.html.md

 Crunch is a modern and very easy to use equivalent of Little Man Computer.
 It comes with both a proper debugger and a visualisation feature that teaches the fetch/execute cycle and shows how CPUs work when executing a program.
 As with all our units, this content comes with a large number of automated assessments.

 ### An Introduction to Web Development
-Although HTML and CSS are not mandated in the GCSE curriculum, OCR and Codio consider it a very valuable skillset and something that should be taught to students who are starting Computing early enough.
+Although HTML and CSS are not mandated in the GCSE curriculum, OCR and Codio consider it a very valuable skillset and something that should be taught to students who are starting computing early enough.
 We are seeing many teachers in the UK teaching this and this course aims to support teachers who are new to this material as well as those with some experience.

 As well as teaching the mechanics of building web pages, it also takes the Javasript knowledge acquired through the Introduction to Programming course and applies it to web pages to teach the basics of dynamic web sites and web applications.